TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-`Confidential.txt` may be useful later, once we access the system or find a way to retrieve internal `files`:
+`Confidential.txt` may be useful later, once we gain access to the system or find a way to retrieve internal files:

 <br />